'All people' should avoid travel on cruise ships, CDC warns

 The outbreak put into doubt the ability of testing alone to combat the spread of coronavirus on cruises.

-As SeaDream 1 can only carry 112 guests, the ship didn't have to follow the CDC's advice on cruising -- as well as rigorous testing, the CDC also advises compulsory mask-wearing and social distancing.
+As SeaDream 1 was operating outside US waters, the ship didn't have to follow the CDC's advice on cruising.

 Passenger Gene Sloan, a senior reporter for cruise and travel at The Points Guy, who took the image of the SeaDream 1 above, told CNN that initially no passengers or crew members were wearing face masks on board.
 Crew told Sloan they weren't necessary since the ship was a Covid-free "bubble."
 A mask policy was reportedly later implemented.